gioelegott/Neural-Network-from-scratch/README.md

 To use this library follow these steps:

-1 Creating neural network:
+1 Creata a neural network:

 Define an array of integers that contains the number of neurons for each layer in order (the first and the last number must always be your input and output size) and pass it to the create_neural_network function with the name of the activation function you want to use (SIGMOID, RELU, TANH or SOFTMAX).
-If you need to add other layers in tail you can use the add_layer function.
+If you need to add other layers on the tail of the list you can use the add_layer function.

-2 Loading training data:
+2 Load the training data:

-You can load the training data from mnist database using the load_training_data function specifying the number of batches into wich you want to divide the data.
+You can read the training data obtained from mnist database using the load_training_data function specifying the number of batches into wich you want to divide the data.
 This function can be used both for training and testing data.

 3 Training: